maybe-raven/HNet/README.txt

    6) execute command "python manage.py createsuperuser"

 Disclaimers:
-   - only super user (system admins) can create location
    - super user is required to get the server up and running.
 After the first administrator is created, it can run independently.

 Known Bugs: